starschema/COVID-19-data/README.md

 ## Real-time data, easy to work with

 Johns Hopkins University has taken the lead in compiling data in real-time and making it available to the public.
-Now though this JHU Coronavirus Data Stream we’ve made that real-time data easy to access and analyze alongside other data sources as it updates.
+Now through this JHU Coronavirus Data Stream we’ve made that real-time data easy to access and analyze alongside other data sources as it updates.

-With the help of several current and former Tableau Zen Masters, we are making this data available in a standardized format with an automated refresh.
+As a contribution by [Starschema](https://starschema.com) to global data-driven efforts to combat COVID-19, we are making this data available in a standardized format with an automated refresh.
 This single source easily blends with other data sources so you can analyze the movement of the disease over time, in any context.

 ## Technical details